Morvine-otieno/dsc-phase-1-project-v3/README.md

 - Avoid manufacturers or models with poor safety records.
 - Monitoring emerging trends in accident data to adjust risk assessments over time.

+### Repository Structure

+/aviation-risk-analysis
+│
+├── /data
+│   └── aviation_accidents.csv          # Raw dataset
+│
+├── /notebooks
+│   └── aviation_risk_analysis.ipynb   # Jupyter Notebook with analysis
+│
+├── /presentation
+│   └── presentation.pdf                # Slide deck for stakeholders
+│
+├── /dashboard
+│   └── (Tableau workbook or link)     # Interactive Tableau dashboard │
+├── .gitignore                         # Git ignore file
+├── README.md                         # This file

+### How to Run
+ -Clone the repository.
+- Ensure you have Python 3.x installed with required packages (pandas, matplotlib, seaborn).
+- Open and run the Jupyter Notebook located in /notebooks/aviation_risk_analysis.ipynb to reproduce the analysis and visualizations.
+- View the presentation slides in /presentation/presentation.pdf.
+- Explore the interactive dashboard via the link provided below.

+### Interactive Dashboard
+Explore the interactive Tableau dashboard here:
+[Insert Tableau Public Link]

+### Acknowledgments
+Data sourced from the National Transportation Safety Board (NTSB).
+Analysis and visualizations created using Python (pandas, matplotlib, seaborn) and Tableau.